chh0871/MVP/README.md

 - Avoid using relative imports, such as:
 <pre> import '../../core/utils/result.dart'; </pre>

 - Avoid hardcoding strings, images, and colors directly in the widgets.
-They should be referenced from AppColors, AppImages, and AppStrings.
+They should be referenced from app_colors, app_images, and app_strings.